 At the City’s Executive Committee on January 6, 2021, and at City Council on May 24, 2021, questions on the future cost of the “Central Library renewal” and the extent of public consultation on the future of Central Library were raised.
 When asked whether Heritage Regina had been consulted, the Library replied that while RPL was definitely aware of the heritage designation of Central Library, it was up to the Colliers Project Leaders and KPMG consultants to contact stakeholders; and, AFTER a decision was made about the future of Central Library, people knowledgeable about the process for changes to heritage buildings or designation would be consulted.

-The discussion of the RPL budget mill rate increase are available at http://reginask.iqm2.com/Citizens/Detail_Meeting.aspx?ID=5255 FRPL’s presentation and Councillor questions run from 1:13 to 1:29.
+The discussion of the RPL budget mill rate increase is available at http://reginask.iqm2.com/Citizens/Detail_Meeting.aspx?ID=5255 FRPL’s presentation and Councillor questions run from 1:13 to 1:29.
 City Council’s question of the RPL Director start at the 6:30 point on the video recording and are done by 8:06, with the future of Central Library being one of the topics for questions.

 Central Library is part of the Victoria Park Heritage Conservation District.
 The urgency of this situation is because, if a demolition permit is requested by the RPL Board, the public will have only 30 days to argue for the Heritage Status of this modernist gem.